-These days we’re almost no longer amazed to read or see news that someone from Asia has beaten another record for age, and that their birthday cake has more than a hundred candles on it… but it’s interesting to think, “how do they do it?”
-In this article we’ll reveal why the Japanese live longer how we can learn from their teachings to make our lives longer and healthier.
+These days we’re never surprised when we hear another Asian person has reached their 100th birthday, but how do they do it?
+In this article we’ll reveal why the Japanese have such high life expectancy, and how we can learn from their teachings to make our lives longer and healthier.

-In Japan (more precisely on the Okinawa Island) there are some of the oldest women in the world.
-There the rate of obesity is an eighth that of industrialised countries, like the United States, and cardiovascular illnesses are a rarity.
+In Japan (or, to be more exact, on Okinawa Island) there are some of the oldest women in the world.
+There the rate of obesity is an eighth that of industrialized countries, like the United States, and cardiovascular illnesses are a rarity.

 Life expectancy for the Japanese is about 92 years, but many of them live longer than this.
-And the best is that they live healthily.
-Although one of the reasons for this is genetic, it’s also to be sure that some credit must be given to their daily habits.
+And the best thing of all is that they live healthily.
+Although one of the reasons for this is genetic, it’s also true that some credit must be given to their daily habits.

 If you’ve not been blessed with Asian genes then don’t worry, you can still adopt a similar lifestyle and enjoy the benefits.

 Did you know that the average person in Japan goes to the doctor once a month?
 This doesn’t mean that they’re hypochondriacs, nor that they love medical tests.
 It just shows that they’re worried about their health, and that they trust in preventative treatments.
 This is just one habit for a longer life.
 Some others include:

 The majority of people who live in Japanese villages (not as many as in the cities) base their diet on fruits, vegetables, and cereals.
 Occasionally, they add a little fish or red meat that they save for special occasions.
 A typical lunch is high in nutrients and low in calories: sautéed vegetables with tofu, sweet potatoes, and soy sauce.